Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I have long put off trying this one from Bayou since I was not at all pleased with their Spiced and Satsuma.
 Since I am now experimenting with Martiniquan agricoles and this one from Louisiana was on sale for $27, so I figured why not.
 I honestly was not expecting much when I got it home.

 It starts off with 100% sugar cane juice from Louisiana and it is fermented with cane yeast.
 It is then distilled in copper pots before aging in American oak barrels.
 My bottle is from Batch 1704.
 Agricoles tend to pick up too much of the charred barrel taste, so lengthy aging times are not necessary.
 This one was wisely aged just right, but there is no age statement.
 My guess would be 3-4 years.
 Others have stated that it needs more aging, but that would indeed ruin this rhum.
 It has minimal vegetal and floral notes.
 The aroma and taste remind me of a toned down version of Diplomatico Reserva Exclusiva, which is maybe why I like it.
 The sweetness is perfect with only an estimated 9 gpl of added sugar, which qualifies it to border on being semi-dry.
 This added sugar also would disqualify it in being a true rhum agricole.
 It also does not make a good Mai Tai.
+On another note, this rum is best enjoyed being mixed with ginger ale.

 I was pleasantly surprised to find this rum today, Bayou spiced is one of my favorite rums.
 I have enjoyed everything that the Bayou company has put out so far, and this one is no exception.
 For a little less than twice the price of the regular Bayou you get a very smooth flavorful sipping rum.
 I do find this one to be more of a classic rum flavor than the regular spiced Bayou, but don't let that fool you, this rum tastes better than anything else at this price point.
 This reminds me of a rum I bought in Costa Rica, Ron Centenario Anejo Especial.
 Great rum to sip on in the winter.